BlakeRiverCanter/watchablejs/README.md

 If predicateFn returns true, immediately invokes callback, otherwise adds a change listener with callback and options.once = true and options.condition.predicate = predicateFn.

+### Watchable.when(value, callback)

+If value === this.value, immediately invokes callback.
+Otherwise, sets up a one-time change listener with that predicate.

+### Watchable.when(propertyPath, value, callback)

+If [propertyPath resolution] === this.value, immediately invokes callback.
+Otherwise, sets up a one-time change listener with that predicate.

 ### Watchable.when(propertyPath, predicateFn, callback)

 Like the other overloads except predicateFn's changeEvent parameter will have its "res" property populated with the resolution of propertyPath.
 See the [example](#using-whenpropertypath-predicatefn-callback).